raspberry-pi-home/pi-home-core/README.md

 #### changeStatus(pin)
 Toggle the status of the device tied to the pin

-### validateDevice(device, devices)
+### validateConfig(config)
-Validates if the device is valid related to the other devices
+Validates if the config is valid and return true or false

 ---